-6 Summation of the perturbation series in the limit D=2
+6. Summation of the perturbation series in the limit D = 2

-In the last section we introduced a "massive" scheme allowing to perform the renormalization procedure in fixed dimension.
-As can be seen in figures 5.1 and 5.2, the limit $D \to 2$ can be taken in the 2-loop diagram and is smooth.
-Surprisingly, this limit can be calculated analytically: Setting $\nu=0$ in (4.16), the integrand becomes constant, and thus trivial to calculate.
+In the last section we introduced a 'massive' scheme allowing us to perform the renormalization procedure in fixed dimension.
+As can be seen in figures 9 and 10, the limit $D \rightarrow 2$ can be taken in the two-loop diagram and is smooth.
+Surprisingly, this limit can be calculated analytically: setting $\nu = 0$ in (4.16), the integrand becomes constant, and thus trivial to calculate.
 This is a striking property.
 Even more, if we slightly modify the regularization prescription, this property holds to all loop orders in perturbation theory.
-Below, we will give an analytic expression for the complete perturbation series, which allows for analyzing the strong coupling limit.
-Furthermore, we show how corrections in (2-D) can be incorporated.
-We will see that only the latter depend on the explicit cut-off procedure, a point which will be further clarified below.
-As a non-trivial check, when extrapolating back to polymers (D=1), the corresponding result for ω is approximately reproduced.
+Below, we shall give an analytic expression for the complete perturbation series, which allows for analysing the strong-coupling limit.